datalad-handbook/book/docs/glossary.rst

       a different branch.

    metadata
-      "Data about data": Information about one or more aspects of data used to summmarize basic information, for example means of create of the data, creator or author, size, or purpose of the data.
+      "Data about data": Information about one or more aspects of data used to summarize basic information, for example means of create of the data, creator or author, size, or purpose of the data.
 For example, a digital image may include metadata that describes how large the picture is, the color depth, the image resolution, when the image